bingo-tango/x3-java/README.md

 ```
 src/main/java   library source (the two exported packages above)
 src/test/java   unit + fixture-integration tests
-src/jmh/java    JMH microbenchmarks + the wav<->x3a paper-suite benchmark
+src/jmh/java    JMH microbenchmarks + the wav<->x3a benchmark
 src/tools/java  JavaFX verification app (not part of the library, not exported)
-test/           paper-suite wav/x3a/flac fixtures used by benchmarks
+test/           wav/x3a/flac fixtures used by benchmarks
 x3-rust/        reference Rust implementation, used for cross-validation only
 ```